 SIRIUS XHS-PWR Data Acquisition Device For EV Testing With Integrated High Precision Wide Bandwidth DC Current Transducer Based on the Platiše Flux Sensor

-SIRIUS XHS line also includes a device intended for e-mobility EV testing called SIRIUS XHS-PWR.
-The SIRIUS XHS-PWR is a DAQ device designed for in-vehicle direct measurement of current, voltage, and power.
+SIRIUS XHS line also includes a device intended for E-mobility electric vehicle testing called SIRIUS XHS-PWR.
+The DAQ device is designed for in-vehicle direct measurement of current, voltage, and power.

 It integrates innovative DC-CT® current sensing technology (DC Current Transducer) from ISOTEL for accurate current measurements in the most demanding applications such as very high current peaks as well as leakage current measurement.